View Larger Map

-Over on the west coast you will find the small coastal hamlet of Puertito de los Molinos, usually known just as Los Molinos, or sometimes as El Puertito, consisting of just a few simple homes and a couple of restaurants.
+Over on the west coast of Fuerteventura, you will find the small coastal hamlet of Puertito de los Molinos, usually known just as Los Molinos, or sometimes as El Puertito, consisting of just a few simple homes and a couple of restaurants.

 But there is also another hidden gem and round to the left of the beach there are caves that are only accessible at extremely low tide.
 Our first attempt to reach the caves failed.
-We went in September 2018, but the tide was not low enough.
+We went in September 2018, but the tid was not low enough.
 Although one chap waded across to them.
 Everybody was watching with baited breath, as the current was strong and the rocks sharp and jagged.
 At one point he disappeared from view, having to swim a deep section.
 But he made it safely.
 Since then Ian has managed to reach them safely and easily.
 Read more about, and see our photos of the Caves of Los Molinos

 A word of warning – there is not usually any reception for mobile phones here!